Could Idiopathic Hypersomnia be the reason you are struggling with sleep?

 How is Idiopathic hypersomnia diagnosed?

 Sleep disorders such as these are relatively rare and notoriously difficult to diagnose.
-If you think you need Idiopathic hypersomnia treatment, you first need to diagnose whether you have it, or some other form of sleep problem.
+If you think you need treatment for Idiopathic hypersomnia, you first need to analyse whether you have it or some other form of sleep problem.

 These specialists will also examine your lifestyle and medical history, among other factors.
 Their goal is to eliminate various common causes of daytime sleepiness until they are left with the most likely diagnosis.
 This is known as a diagnosis of exclusion and can be an extremely long process.
 Some sufferers can spend years looking for answers.